92castro/react-profile/README.md

 ## My Task

+My task was to create a portfolio using my new React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.
 As an upcoming web developer, I need a place to not only share my projects while I'm applying for jobs or working as a freelancer but also to share my work with other developers and collaborate on projects.

-My task was to create a portfolio using my new React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.
+This page is also for employers looking to hire possible candidate for their position.

 ## User Story